coderefinery/installation/content/shell-and-git.md

 You need at least 2.28 for our instructions to work as written.
 As long as you are above 2.0, you can go on and the lesson will explain what the differences are.

+If `git --version` reports less than 2.28, some things won't work, but it's OK - everything else will but you'll need small adaptions.
+If it reports less than 2.23, then something else won't work, and it's a slightly bigger issue.
+The lessons will walk you through what to do.

 ### Step 1: `git init` a new folder